GothenburgBitFactory/bugwarrior/bugwarrior/docs/contributing.rst

 How to Contribute
 =================

-.. highlight:: console

 Setting up your development environment
 ---------------------------------------

+First, make sure you have the necessary :ref:`requirements`.

-You should install the `virtualenv <https://pypi.python.org/pypi/virtualenv>`_ tool for python.
-(I use a wrapper for it called `virtualenvwrapper
+You should also install the `virtualenv
+<https://pypi.python.org/pypi/virtualenv>`_ tool for python.
+(I use a wrapper
+for it called `virtualenvwrapper
 <https://pypi.python.org/pypi/virtualenvwrapper>`_ which is awesome but not
 required.)
 Virtualenv will help isolate your dependencies from the rest of your system.